NDAK16001U Approximation Algorithms (APX)

 PhD’s can register for MSc-course by following the same procedure as credit-students, see link above.

 - Oral examination, 30 minutes (including grading)The oral examination is with 30 minutes preparation

 - Exam registration requirements

 The student must solve mandatory assignments during the course.
 Assignments will be made each week and be due in the following week.
-5 out of 7 assignments must be submitted and approved by the due date in order to qualify for the exam.
+4 out of 6 assignments must be submitted timely and approved in order to qualify for the exam.

 - All aids allowed

 - 7-point grading scale